Susan Golding: Political life

+In 1999, a grand jury accused Golding of misconduct related to the building of a new baseball stadium for the San Diego Padres in downtown San Diego.
+District Attorney Paul Pfingst later exonerated Golding of this charge.

 1989 Richard Silberman money scandal

 In 1989, Golding's husband Richard Silberman, described by the Voice of San Diego as a major player in San Diego politics, was caught in a money laundering scheme by the FBI.
 The scheme involved $300,000 that was said to be Colombian drug money.
 Silberman was sent to prison, and Golding divorced him.
 The scandal did not adversely affect her subsequent run for mayor.

 The Chargers deal

 In 1995, Golding helped spearhead a deal to expand Jack Murphy Stadium in order to keep the San Diego Chargers in town and attract a second Super Bowl to the city.
 In it, the city agreed to expand the stadium, which was later renamed Qualcomm Stadium, and add 35 new luxury boxes.
 In exchange, the Chargers promised to stay in San Diego through 2020.

 However, the deal also contained an agreement by the city to buy any tickets the Chargers didn't sell starting in the 1997 season—thus preventing Chargers home games from being blacked out in San Diego.
 Opponents of the deal got 50,000 signatures for a referendum on this portion of the deal, but the referendum was thrown out by a superior court judge.
 In part due to the controversy over the so-called "ticket guarantee", public anger over the failed Chargers deal and the related financial losses to San Diego was still high.
 A city term-limit ordinance prevented Golding from seeking a third term.

+Bill Clinton in the Old Executive Office Building with mayors; while Golding is speaking in March 5, 1993.